Air Gap Environment

-"Air Gap" originally meant a computer or subnetwork was surrounded by "air" and so could have no data cable connections in or out, so it would be isolated from other computers & networks.
-These days it also means no radio-based network connection either (WiFi, Blueooth, etc.).
+"Air gap" originally meant a computer or subnetwork was surrounded by "air" and so could have no data cable connections in or out, so it would be isolated from other computers & networks.
+These days it also means no radio-based network connection either (WiFi, Bluetooth, etc.).

 Developers & Cardano stake pool operators generally need an air gap environment in which to work with payment keys, stake pool keys and other cryptocurrency resources that offer high-value targets for hackers.

 Some specialised hardware (e.g. hardware wallets) may also perform this function.
-If you believe you have such a device, please be certain that it offers isolation features for your stake pool or development and that you feel confident using these features.
+If you believe you have such a device, please be certain that it offers isolation features for your stake pool or development and that you feel secure entrusting your assets to those who have implemented these features.